cypnk/WordProcessor/README.md

 # Sub sections
 The individual segments of the project
 * [3D Printable case](https://github.com/cypnk/WordProcessor/tree/master/hardware/case) - The outer casing including the keyboard switch plates.
 The cover and the bottom section will need to be attached together with separate hardware friction hinges.
+* [Compact keyboard](https://github.com/cypnk/WordProcessor/tree/master/hardware/compact) - Version of the project using different hardware and keyboard layout.